-10. Given the presence of potentially historic objects, the extent of proposed ground disturbance, and the proximity to documented precontact archaeological sites, the Suquamish Tribe requests that a professional archaeological monitor be present during all ground disturbing activities.
+10. Given the presence of potentially historic objects, the extent of proposed ground disturbance, and the proximity to documented precontact archaeological sites, the Suquamish Tribe requested the completion of an archeological survey prior to any ground disturbing activities associated with the project.